openedx/edx-documentation/en_us/install_operations/source/ecommerce/create_products/create_coupons.rst

      If you select this option, the **Number of Codes** field is visible.
 In this field, specify the number of individual discount or enrollment codes you want to create.
-The value must be 1 or greater.
+The value must be between 1 and 1000.
 Make sure that you create enough discount or enrollment codes so that each person receives one code.

    * **Can be used once by multiple customers** or **Can be used multiple times